xaprb/story/README.md

 Story is a beautiful [Hugo theme](https://gohugo.io) for showcasing your writing and presentations.
 There's a robust [demo site](https://story.xaprb.com/) where you can see its many features in action, and learn more about how to use them.
-You can also see Story in use on a real site by [Baron Schwartz](https://www.xaprb.com/).

 ![Story screenshot](https://raw.githubusercontent.com/xaprb/story/master/images/screenshot.png)